scitran/client/Scitran-class.md

     instance: 'vistalab'
           fw: [1×1 Flywheel]
 ```
-The [authorization page](Authorization) describes how to create the information that permits you to interact with a Flywheel database (in this case 'vistalab').
+The [authorization page](Authorization) describes how to store the information about your Flywheel database (in this example 'vistalab').

+## Methods

 The scitran methods enable you to find database contents, get information about these objects, download and upload files, and modify metadata.
 See the [Flywheel terms](Flywheel-terms) page to learn about the conceptual organization of information in Flywheel.

-## Methods

-To create a scitran instance, we use

-    st = scitran('vistalab');

-where 'vistalab' is a Flywheel site.
-Below, we assume that file is a struct, as returned by a search.

 ```
 (IN PROGRESS; INCOMPLETE)